Vandalia State House State Historic Site: Later capitols

 When Lincoln and his colleagues returned to Vandalia in the fall of 1836, they saw the new "State House" waiting for them.
 In February 1837, the legislature voted to move the governmental center to the more populous town of Springfield.
 The fifth Illinois capitol, the Old State Capitol State Historic Site located in Springfield, was used from 1839 to 1876.
 It has since been replaced by the sixth and current Illinois State Capitol.

 Vandalia State House

 The State of Illinois gave the Vandalia State House to Fayette County for use as the county courthouse.
 Porticoes were added to the courthouse in the late 1850s, which made the building a structure in the Greek Revival style.
 The building served as a courthouse between 1839 and 1933, when it reverted to the state.

 In 1933, the old courthouse became the Vandalia State House State Memorial, and an extensive interior refitting and reconstruction program began.
-In 1985, the building became a State Historic Site within the new Illinois Historic Preservation Agency, which maintains the old state house and interprets it to its brief time as Illinois's fourth capitol building in 1836-39.
+In 1985, the building became a State Historic Site within the new Illinois Historic Preservation Agency, which maintains the old state house and interprets it to its brief time as Illinois's fourth capital building in 1836-39.
 Guided tours are offered, and visitors can also view the period rooms independently.